 - 1 egg yolk

 - dill for garnish

-- Heat the pot in a large pot
+- Heat the vegetable stock in a large pot

 - Add the carrots, potatoes and peas and let them simmer for about 15 minutes.

-- Add the spinach to the soup and let it simmer for another 5 minutes
+- Add the spinach to the soup and continue to let it simmer for another 5 minutes

 - Whisk together the egg yolk, cream and stir into the soup.
 Season with salt and pepper.

 - Finally add the parsley and crabmeat to the soup and heat through briefly.